gcc-mirror/gcc/gcc/config/i386/sse.md

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;
 ;;
-;; FMA4 floating point multiply/accumulate instructions.
-This
-;; includes the scalar version of the instructions as well as the ;; vector.
+;; FMA floating point multiply/accumulate instructions.
+These include ;; scalar versions of the instructions as well as vector versions.
 ;;
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

+(define_mode_iterator FMAMODE [SF DF V4SF V2DF V8SF V4DF])

 ;; In order to match (*a * *b) + *c, particularly when vectorizing, allow ;; combine to generate a multiply/add with two memory references.
 We then